Introduction

 4. High Complaint Rates

-If recipients frequently mark your emails as spam or unsubscribe from your mailing list, it negatively impacts your sender’s reputation.
+If recipients regularly flag your emails as spam or unsubscribe from your mailing list, your sender reputation will suffer.
 This can happen due to various reasons, the recipient may have forgotten they have opted to receive your emails or they find your emails a waste of time.

 Ways to Deal With It:

-• Send emails only to those who have opted in.
+• You need to send mails to those only have opted in.

 • Make unsubscribing easy and clear in your emails.